apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getDatePattern.md

 globalization.getDatePattern
 ===========

-Returns a pattern string for formatting and parsing dates according to the client's user preferences.
+Returns a pattern string to format and parse dates according to the client's user preferences.

     navigator.globalization.getDatePattern(successCallback, errorCallback, options);